Stratification theorems for exponential sums in families: Analytically uniform stratifications

 In order to also obtain a similar result for~$\mathbf{M}_1$, we iterate this process by considering the restricted family $W_1=\Delta^{-1}(\mathbf{M}_1)$, with the morphism

-Applying Theorem~\ref{th-general-kl}, we obtain another KL-datum $(\mcY_1,N_1,C_1)$, which is suitable for $\uple{g}$ in $\mathbf{M}_1$ outside a codimension~$1$ subvariety.
+Applying Theorem~\ref{th-general-kl}, we obtain other data $(\mcY_1,N_1,C_1,A_1,\varphi_1)$, which is suitable for $\uple{g}$ in $\mathbf{M}_1$ outside a codimension~$1$ subscheme.
 Since we only need to repeat this process finitely many times to obtain KL-datum for all $\uple{g}$ (note that when the exceptions form a dimension~$0$ subscheme, i.e., a finite set, we just pick an individual KL-stratification of each of these exceptions), which will involve a fixed number of constants $(N_i,C_i)$, we obtain the conclusion. \end{proof}

 The proof of Theorem~\ref{th-quantitative-bpw} is similar.
 We refer the reader to Section~\ref{ssec-thin} for the notation.

 \begin{proof}[Proof of Theorem~\ref{th-quantitative-bpw}] Fix an integer~$d$ with $0\leq d\leq D$.
 We apply Theorem~\ref{th-general-kl-trace} to the following data: \begin{enumerate} \item the space~$\mathbf{M}$ is the parameter space (via the coefficients) of polynomials